East Sussex Highways website

 - SE

-Choosing the platform for delivery
+Choosing the Platform for Delivery

 During the procurement process we suggested that our own in-house Content Management System (CMS) was used.
 Due to the lead time between first engagement and winning the project our third generation CMS (Jolojo) was reaching its first full release, so we jointly decided that the new system would be employed for the project.